IBM-Bluemix-Docs/mass-data-migration/related-links.md

 # Related links
 {: #related-links}

-Additional resources to help you learn about moving data into the cloud with {{site.data.keyword.mdms_full}}.
+More resources to help you learn about moving data into the cloud with {{site.data.keyword.mdms_full}}.

 ## Samples and recipes
 {: #samples}